Thinking of a career in music, acting, filmmaking, dance or production? Transitions could help you get on your way.

 - Who is Transitions for?

 Transitions is for Scottish residents living at postcodes that are identified as being within the top 20% on the Scottish Index of Multiple Deprivation (SIMD) list.
-We are looking for students who can show talent and passion in either music, dance, drama, production and film, but are unsure of the next steps.
+We are looking for students who can show talent and passion in either music, dance, drama, production and film but are unsure of the next steps.
 Applicants will need to attend an interview or even an audition for a place, however, there are no formal entry requirements.
-You can check whether you are in one of the eligible areas on the SIMD website however the final decision on eligibility rests with RCS.
+You can check whether you are in one of the eligible areas on the SIMD postcode checker on our portal site here, however, the final decision on eligibility rests with RCS.
 If you have any doubts about your eligibility please do get in touch with the Transitions team.

 - What does Transitions involve?